 Pro-tip: If you’ve used part of your ticket, you’ll get a refund on the unused portion.

 If there’s been a schedule change in your flight, you can get a complete refund on a nonrefundable airline ticket.

-You used to be able to cancel if your flight if the change was only a few minutes but rules have tightened up.
+In the past, you could cancel if your flight if the change was only a few minutes but rules have tightened up.
 Check with your specific airline for their policy on schedule changes.